89Juan/myFacebook/README.md

 Install [MongoDB](https://docs.mongodb.com/manual/installation/) on your machine and make sure it's running correctly.

 #### 2. Create the DB
-In the mongo shell, create the database `myFacebook`:
+On the mongo shell, create the database `myFacebook`:
   ```
   >use myFacebook
   switched to db myFacebook